ducvu0907/hashing-files/README.md

 # Hashing files

-A simple implementation that hash and verify files by using SHA256 to hash each block
+A simple implementation that hash and verify files by using SHA256 from hashlib to hash each block